nrennie/bechdel-test/README.md

 The conversation between two female characters is considered to not be about a man if it does not contain any of the male names, or the words *he*, *him*, *his*, or *he's*.

 > [!WARNING]
 > The implementation of the third test is currently a work-in-progress.
 Currently if any individual line doesn't contain a mention of a man, it is considered a pass.
+This means the current pass rate is inflated.

 ## Results